 Shipping containers and interior packaging materials are used to protect their contents from the hazards faced in handling, transportation, and storage.
 Shock is one of the more troublesome of these hazards.
 Free-fall drop testing often stresses the test specimen.
 The product is subject to drops that are not perpendicular to the dropping surface.

 Scope of ASTM D5487 Drop of Loaded Containers Testing

 An ASTM D5487 test lab initiates controlled shock input by shock machines.
 This provides a convenient method for evaluating the ability of shipping containers, interior packaging materials, and contents to withstand shocks.
 Results are produced by simulated free-fall drop testing of package systems.
 The frequency of the shock pulse is at least three times that of the package system’s natural frequency.

-As in most mechanical shock test procedures, fixturing of the package on the shock test machine may have significant influence on the test result.
+As in most mechanical shock test procedures, fixturing of the package on the shock test machine may have a significant influence on the test result.
 Generally, packages are firmly held on the table by securing some type of cross member across the top of the package.

 The testing and number of test specimens depend on the specific purposes and needs of the test.
 Regardless of which procedure is used, the containers are strapped and/or closed in the same manner that will be used in preparing it for shipment.

 Significance of ASTM D 5487 Shock Machine Testing

 Prior to ASTM D5487 shock transportation testing, conditioning and samples must be clarified.
 The sampling and number of test specimen depend on the specific purposes and needs of this testing.
 When the standard is used to evaluate the package’s protection characteristics, the package is recommended to be constructed with actual contents as intended.
 Regardless of which procedure is used, the container is closed or strapped in the same manner that will be used in preparing it for shipment.
 Generally, atmospheres for conditioning are selected using ASTM D4332.